 He elaborates that getting a 3D printed part is simple, and the ability to see what the product will look like on a building prior to application is a definite asset.

-From concept to prototype to completion, you deserve the highest quality.
-Whether you have a basic storefront, a custom curtain wall or aggressive performance requirements, Tremco provides fully-tested solutions and on-site services to make your project a success at every step.
+Whether you have a basic storefront, a custom curtain wall or aggressive performance requirements, fully-tested solutions and on-site services are a must to make your project a success.